 Why did Sage 50 Backup Fail?

-Though there are lots of reasons that lead to Sage 50 backup error scenarios, here is a list of some causes that are common and simply rectifiable.
+Although numerous reasons lead to Sage 50 backup error scenarios, here is a list of some common and easily rectifiable causes.

 - The .SAJ folder is too large